bswank/format-currency-input/readme.md

 ## Notes

-- This package makes use of `Intl.NumberFormat` so your environment must support it or have the appropriate polyfill.
+- This package makes use of `Intl.NumberFormat`; your environment must support it or have the appropriate polyfill.
 - This package was created for a very specific use-case when I couldn't find anything slim enough that exactly matched what I needed.
 I'm happy to entertain further development.

 ## Installation